rafaeljsouza/portfolio/CONTRIBUTING.md

 - Translate the `pt.json` and `en.json` files
 - Change the profile picture and personal links
 - Adjust the form to your own endpoint (`Formspree`, etc.)
+- Change the .env.exemple to .env.local and adjust the variables locally.
+- Adjust the variables on netlify deploy settings as well.
 - Read the `README.md` to understand the overall structure

 ## 💬 Have Questions?